Last Updated on October 6, 2023 by Samantha Harris

 Can A Tortoise Get Off Its Back?

 They’ll then kick or rock their legs back and forth to roll themselves.
-For small, lightweight tortoises, this usually rotates them from one angle to another and then back onto their feet in short order.
+For small, lightweight tortoises, this usually rotates them from one angle to another and back onto their feet.

-For larger tortoises, it’s more difficult.
-They find it harder to get off their backs due to their weight.
-Their success rate will depend on their surrounding terrain and the shape of their shells.
+Larger tortoises find it harder to get off their backs due to their weight.
+Their success rate depends on their surrounding terrain and the shape of their shells.

 Do Heavy Tortoises Get Stuck On Their Backs?

-After all, they are heavier and less likely to topple.
-That’s especially true in captivity, where tortoises are less likely to be exposed to rocky and uncertain terrain.
+After all, they’re heavier and less likely to topple, especially in captivity, because they’re less likely to be exposed to rocky and uneven terrain.

-When large tortoises do topple, they leverage their size and weight to get off their backs.
-Their weight tends to be distributed towards the front of their body.
-This gives them a favorable forward-tilt that provides greater pushing power to the head and front legs.
+Their weight is distributed toward the front of their body, which gives them a forward tilt that provides more pushing power to the head and front legs.

 Can Flat-Shell Tortoises Get Off Their Backs?

-Species with flatter shells, such as pancake tortoises, have a harder time getting off their backs.
-Righting such flat shells needs more than a little thrashing.
-Long necks are common in these animals, which they extend and use as a pivot while pushing with their legs.
+Righting flat shells requires more than just thrashing.
+Long necks are common in these species, extending them as a pivot while pushing with their legs.

 Why Does My Tortoise Keep Flipping Over?

-Tortoises obviously want to avoid getting stuck on their back.
-This makes it confusing when you find your tortoise constantly flipped over.
-You might help it back onto its feet, only to find it flipped over again the next day.
-Here’s what might be causing the problem:
+Tortoises want to avoid getting stuck on their back, which makes it confusing when you find a tortoise constantly flipped over.
+You might help it back onto its feet, only to find it flipped over the next day.

-Male tortoises, particularly those engaged in mating behavior, frequently participate in battles to turn over each other.
+Male tortoises, particularly those engaged in mating behavior, frequently turn over each other.
 Sometimes, tortoises push each other over for food.

 Other Pets or Animals